 Answer: No. It is not necessary for forensic science service providers to implement all standards listed on the OSAC Registry.
 There are several ways to add standards on the OSAC Registry to the quality documents of the laboratory.
 One way is to include a simple statement in the Quality Manual that states that the laboratory has implemented all applicable standards on the OSAC Registry.
 Alternatively, laboratories are free to list individual standards or applicable portions of standards on the OSAC Registry in their quality documents.
-Sample language will be provided online in a detailed "How to" set of guidelines currently in preparation by the OSAC Registry.
-The guidelines will include instructions on how to manage implementation of applicable portions of standards as well as entire standards.
+Sample language is available online in a detailed "How-to Guide" for OSAC Registry implementation prepared by the OSAC Quality Task Group to help laboratories with implementation of standards on the OSAC Registry.
+The guidelines include instructions on how to manage implementation of applicable portions of standards as well as entire standards.